rjgalela/100-days-of-code/log.md

 **Today's Progress**: Continued working on Local Weather project and did a couple algorithms.

 **Thoughts**: Thinking of a personal project that might boost my productivity.

+### Day 17: January 22, Sunday

+**Today's Progress**: Continued working on Local Weather project and did a couple algorithms.

+**Thoughts**: Hope to finish Weather project tomorrow.